OzTK/elm-express-boilerplate/README.md

 ## Intent

-Boilerplate for a client+server nodejs app using:
+Boilerplate for a client+server multipage elm app using:
-- Express as a server framework
+- Express as a web framework
 - TypeScript as the server-side language
 - Elm as the client-side UI language/framework
 - Webpack as bundling tool